2020mt93243/OSSE-Assignment/README.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at Grp-opensourceoffice@adobe.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.